shreya0522/k8s-imp-concepts/k8s.md

 ## 📁 What is `KUBECONFIG`?

 > `KUBECONFIG` is an **environment variable** that tells the `kubectl` command **which cluster config file to use** to connect to Kubernetes.
+> Kubeconfig is a configuration file that contains cluster access information (like server URL, credentials, and contexts) used by kubectl to interact with Kubernetes clusters.

 By default, it uses: